New Jersey Stormwater Management Regulations are in effect state-wide and must be observed.

 ROUTE #3: Brooklyn Road, Canfield Street, Central Avenue (S), Coursen Street, Crestview Drive, Hazel Street, Hill Road, Hillside Avenue, Kynor Avenue, Lake Street, Lakeview Terrace, Lawrence Avenue, Lloyd Avenue, Lenape Drive, Leo Avenue, Maple Terrace (E), Musconetcong Avenue, Port Morris Avenue, Reeve Avenue, Roberts Place, Smith Street, Sparta Road, Spring Lane, Spring Street, Towpath Lane, Walton Place, Woods Avenue

-Click Here to View/Print: Water Quality Report For the Year 2017
+Click Here to View/Print: Water Quality Report for 2017

 Results From the Year 2016

-Click Here to View/Print: Annual Water Quality Report For the Year 2016
+Click Here to View/Print: Water Quality Report for 2016

 Results From the Year 2015

-Click Here to View/Print: Annual Water Quality Report For the Year 2015
+Click Here to View/Print: Water Quality Report for 2015

 Results From the Year 2014